tibor309/dotfiles/README.md

-# 🐧 Dotfiles
+# 🎨 Mauve
-My custom theme and config files for linux.
-The theme i use is a version of [ART3MISTICAL](https://github.com/ART3MISTICAL/dotfiles)'s one that i modified a bit.
-The theme is made for the gnome desktop environment, and uses dark mode.
-I've also made a script to automate installing apps, theme, fonts, megasync, and autocpu-freq for Fedora 39.
+This theme is a modified version of [ART3MISTICAL](https://github.com/ART3MISTICAL/dotfiles)'s second rice.
+It mainly focuses on tiling window management, and uses the Catppuccin Mocha Mauve theme with Colloid icons.

+> [!NOTE]
+> This setup was originally made for Fedora 39.
+Newer or other linux distros may have some issues!

 ## Screenshots
 ![Fedora 39_03_11_2023_12_01_58](https://github.com/tibor309/dotfiles/assets/9676404/7033f1c4-c3ed-4162-82f3-53a50a272e69)